 1 –Let’s establish if we can help first and foremost.
 At the outset let’s have a free, no obligation 15-min phone call to find out if there’s value to you in what we do.
 If we cannot help, don’t worry – we’ll let you know!

-2- If we can help let’s have an initial consultation.
-We’ll give you a list of things that we’d like to see in advance of this meeting in order to prepare and get some background on you.
-At this meeting, we’ll help you discover and to define where you’re going financially.
+2- If we can help, let’s meet!
+At this meeting, more often than not via Zoom, we’ll help you discover and define where you’re going financially.
 Once we know about where you want to go, we can discuss how to get there.
-Following our consultation, we’ll clarify and agree on the scope of the work that we’ll do for you going forward, and what costs there will be in the process.
+Following our meeting, you’ll receive a written summary of advice, and if you want help arranging something further, we’ll clarify the costs and agree on the scope of the work to be undertaken.

 4- Review.
 Most of our clients participate in periodic reviews.
-It’s a time to dream, think and plan that next move or simply to go over what you’re on track to achieving.
 Staying connected is the part of our job that makes the biggest difference in your world – you’ll end up investing a lot of who you are with us, and this will return a dividend in the long run.

-We’re just people like you – we want to provide for our families and we’d also like to make an impact on things we believe in.
-We’re a niche business operating in your community – we’re not a corporate machine churning out the numbers.
+A financial adviser should be someone you can relate to – we all want to provide for our families and we’d also like to make an impact on things we believe in.
+Ungaro & Co is a niche business operating in your community – we’re not a corporate machine churning out the numbers.

 The Commission for Financial Capability